kalyan6305/digital-financial-ai/README.md

-Here’s a clean and detailed `README.md` you can use for your **AI Agent for Digital Financial Literacy** project:

----

 # 💰 AI Agent for Digital Financial Literacy (Problem Statement No.7)

 An AI-powered multilingual assistant built using **IBM Cloud Lite**, **IBM Watson Discovery**, and **IBM Granite** (Watsonx), designed to educate users on digital financial tools like **UPI**, **interest rates**, **personal finance**, **digital scams**, and more.